 Individuals who were originally convicted of a first-, second-, or third-degree felony will once again be charged with a felony of the same level if they fail to register for a second time.
 They will be punished according to the guidelines for their felony level.
 However, because they are repeat offenders, judges typically hand down penalties that are toward the top-end of the sentencing guidelines.

 All subsequent convictions for failing to register in the state of Ohio carry a mandatory three-year minimum prison sentence.

 At Suhre & Associates, LLC in Dayton, we understand how terrifying the penalties for failing to register can be.
 As such, we are committed to working tirelessly to try to help our clients avoid them.
 If you would like us to represent you in your case, please reach out and schedule an initial consultation with one of our attorneys.

 In Trouble for the Failure to Register as a Sex Offender in Ohio?
 Seek Legal Assistance Today from Suhre & Associates, LLC

 The lawyers here at Suhre & Associates, LLC have been helping Dayton residents fight back against their sex crime charges for years.
-If you have been arrested for failing to register, please do not hesitate to give us a call.
+If you have been arrested for failing to register, please do not hesitate to contact us at (937) 531-0435.
 We are ready, willing, and able to provide you with the vigorous defense you deserve.